virto-network/satellite-chains/kabocha/readme.md

 The network utilises the [Brale](https://brale.xyz) and Asset Hub issued dUSD stablecoin as a default payment mechanism.

-Kabocha’s launch project is **KIMCHI** - a speculative token and user-facing prediction market/app, offering dynamic exposure to the Kusama (KSM) and Polkadot (DOT) price ratio alongside KAB rewards.
+Kabocha’s launch project is **KIMCHI** - a simple, user-facing prediction market/app based around to Kusama (KSM) and Polkadot (DOT) token prices.
+The market is settled in dUSD and incorporates KAB rewards.

 ---